U-C-S/Hurl/Docs/Features/Rule-Matching.md

 You can add new rules into `AutoRoutingRules` property, which itself is a list of Rules Objects.
 Each rule object should contain 2 properties:

 - `Rules`: It can be a single rule or multiple rules.
-Rules are prioritized: the first rule that matches will trigger the opening of browser.
+Rules are prioritized: the first rule that matches will trigger the opening of a browser.
 - `BrowserName`: The value should be a Browser name that matches one of the `Browsers` names.
 It will be opened once a rule from the `Rules` property matches.
 Use `_Hurl` to open Hurl.
 - `Name`: To name the ruleset.
 Only for visual purposes.
 - `AltLaunchIndex` to select the Alt Launch for a browser.
 It's an index number.